SS Suffolk (1899): Maiden voyage

 On 6 February 1900 she reached Fremantle in Western Australia, having averaged 11 kn on the voyage.
-There she discharged the steel plate, which was for a water project at Coolgardie; the cable, which was to be laid under the sea between Cottesloe and Rottnest Island; and a large general cargo.
+There she discharged the steel plate, which was for a water project at Coolgardie; the cable, which was to be laid under the sea between Cottesloe Beach and Rottnest Island; and a large general cargo.
 On 24 March she reached Sydney in New South Wales, where she embarked a team of carpenters who were to install fittings on her two upper cargo decks to accommodate 800 horses as she steamed to Queensland and back.
 On 26 February she left Sydney, and on 4 March she reached Cairns in Queensland.
 There it took until 21 March to complete discharging her steel rails, which were for the Chillagoe Railway and Mining Co.
 Once the unloading was complete, the acting Mayor of Cairns gave a dinner at Hides Hotel for Captain Cuthbert and his officers.
 Both her Master and her Chief Engineer praised Cairns as the only port they had visited since Sydney that had a wharf in water deep enough for Suffolk to moor alongside.